 – Limiting Factor

-– Make or Buy Decisions and other Short term decisions
+– Make or Buy or Shutdown Decisions and other Short term decisions

 – Dealing with Risk and Uncertainty